 Quito is high up in the mountains so the good news is there is no need for anti-malarials and few diseases that you would encounter in the rainforest.
 However, there is a doctor close by and a hospital should you need the use of one, the co-ordinators (or your host family) will help you with your transfer there straightaway if you need medical attention.

 Independence square in the historical district of Quito.
 The main hub and meeting point for tourists.

 Poorer Quito children carry their younger siblings if their parents are busy working in the markets

 What money should I take?

 Ecuador is unusual that they changed their currency, from the Sucre to the US Dollar in 2000.
-Bring smaller notes if you can as larger notes can rouse suspicion and be harder to change.
+Bring smaller notes if you can as larger notes can arouse suspicion and be harder to change.
 Money can be changed easily at the airport on arrival or in Quito.
 There are ATMs in Quito and a VISA card is the most widely accepted.

-How much do I need each week?
+How much money will I need each week?

 OV volunteer with children at rural project outside Quito.
 Not all projects are in Quito, transfers can be made when you are ready.
 The local team will help you organise